thegenemyers/DAZZ_DB/README.md

 constituting what we call the trimmed DB, are split amongst the blocks so that each block is of size -s * 1Mbp except for the last which necessarily contains a smaller residual.
-The default value for -s is 200Mbp because blocks of this size can be compared by our "overlapper" dalign in roughly 16Gb of memory.
+The default value for -s is 200Mbp because blocks of this size can be compared by our "overlapper" daligner in roughly 16Gb of memory.
 The blocks are very space efficient in that their sub-index of the master .idx is computed on the fly when loaded, and the .bps and .qvs files (if a .db) of base pairs and quality values, respectively, is shared with the master DB.
 Any relevant portions of tracks